LogoLogo

 You can also specify multiple services, so if you are running several validators, you can specify each one under services.

 To run the compose configuration use docker compose up and docker compose down to clean up after.
-Full documentation on the command line can be found on the docker website.
+Full documentation on the command line can be found on the .